 - Empty jars (I used Teddy peanut butter jars.
 You could use canning jars too.)

-- Spray paint for metal
+- Spray paint for metal (where to buy)

 - Labels (see below)